Skip to main content

 What happens next

-Once the third party submits their section, their source will update from Pending to complete in your application.
-You will be able to see their contribution listed alongside your other sources.
+Once the third party submits their section, their source updates from Pending to Completed in your application, and you will see their contribution listed alongside your other sources.

 Important information

-• If the third party has not received the link or cannot access it, you will need to share it with them again.
-You can return to the delegation section of your application to copy the link.
+• If the third party has not received the link or cannot access it, return to the delegation section of your application to copy and share it again.

 • If you are unsure whether a source should be delegated or completed by you, check with your law firm before proceeding.